universal-ctags/citre/README.md

 Currently, updating the code map can't handle situations where files in the file list is missing/renamed (don't worry too much, all symbols under it would still be preserved).
 If a symbol is renamed, Citre also won't know that.
-In the future, commands that deal with situations will be offered, but it's generally not suggested to use code map for a very long code reading session during which the code changes.
+In the future, commands that deal with such situations will be offered, but it's generally not suggested to use code map for a very long code reading session during which the code changes.